- What Happens If Your Car Fails a Tailpipe Emission Test

+Smog testing is something you have to do every two years.
+But many car owners neglect such inspections.
+They consider it frustrating, expensive, and time-consuming.
+In practice, it is relatively easy.
 If you have a car that has recently failed its smog test, read on to see why that may be and if it's possible to repair.
 If not, see what options you have for selling it legally and for the most money.

 Every year, dozens of vehicles enter the list of the most hated car builds.
 There are many reasons why a car can be considered unreliable, and not passing a smog test is certainly one of them.
-Nearly ten percent of all cars that take a smog test will fail them, so if you're part of that ten percent, you're not alone.
+Nearly ten percent of all vehicles that take a smog test will fail them, so if you're part of that ten percent, you're not alone.
 There are a few common causes that will result in a smog check failure.
 Let's have a look at them.

-- Improper fuel mixture.
-Like we said in point number 1, your engine requires the correct ratio of fuel and air entering the cylinders at all times to run efficiently.
+As we said in point number 1, your engine requires the correct ratio of fuel and air entering the cylinders at all times to run efficiently.
 Sometimes, a car can run too "rich," meaning there is more fuel entering than required for the amount of air entering.
 When this happens, your vehicle will use more fuel than needed, and the smog check will notice this, resulting in a car that can't pass emissions.
 This can happen from any number of things, ranging from your fuel injectors being in bad condition to a clogged air filter.

-- Faulty ignition system.
 The ignition system in your car is combined with numerous parts and can be somewhat complicated.
 From improper ignition timing to defective components — if your ignition system is why your car won't pass a smog program, it may be costly to repair.

 Those are the top 5 reasons why your car may have failed its smog test.
 However, there are simpler but less obvious reasons for failing the automobile emissions test.
 For instance:

-- Cold engine.
 To reduce the risk of failure in the smog test, let your engine work for at least 20 minutes before testing.
 During the cold period, the car may need up to 40 minutes to heat the engine.

 Below are some tips to make your car pass it.

-One of the reasons for failing a test is that a car's engine needs a complete repair.
+One of the reasons for failing a test is that a car's engine needs complete repair.
 In this case, it is better to repair it and only then apply for a smog test.
 As one more advanced tip, consider applying for a pre-inspection service.
-The experts will help you identify the problems, check your car in the test mode, and suggest future repairs if needed.
+The experts will help you identify the problems, check your car in test mode, and suggest future repairs if needed.

 In addition to testing your car in advance, that is, using the smog pre-testing services, you can also find a company to retest your car.
 After repairing some malfunctions affecting the smog test success, you can retest it again to get a better result.
 Also, check the legislation of your state — some of them give the driver enough time to deal with technical troubles and reapply for the test.